 - Enhances each donor’s holiday experience by giving to a family in their own community.

-- 2,053 children and youth received personalized gifts based on their needs and wishes, thanks to 907 donor groups.
+- 2,527 children and youth received personalized gifts based on their needs and wishes, thanks to over 1,000 donor groups.

-- 934 families were referred to the program by 145 social workers.
+- 1,175 family and independent youth referrals were sent to the program by 168 social workers.

-- 52% of the families were referred by Family & Children's Services, the Community Resource Centre in Fergus, or the Canadian Mental Health Association.
+- 53% of the families were referred by Family & Children's Services, Guelph Community Health Centre, the Community Resource Centre in the County, or the Canadian Mental Health Association.